-ICANN will open a public comment period at the time applications are publicly posted on ICANN's website (refer to subsection 1.1.2.2)., which will remain open for 45 calendar days.
-This period will allow time for the community to review and submit comments on posted application materials (referred to as "application comments."), and will allow for subsequent consolidation of the received comments, distribution to the panels performing reviews, and analysis and consideration of the comments by the evaluators within the 5-month timeframe allotted for Initial Evaluation.
+ICANN will open a comment period (the Application Comment period) at the time applications are publicly posted on ICANN's website (refer to subsection 1.1.2.2).
+This period will allow time for the community to review and submit comments on posted application materials (referred to as "application comments.")
 The comment forum will require commenters to associate comments with specific applications and the relevant panel.
-Comments received within a 60-day period from the posting of the application materials will be available to the evaluation panels performing the Initial Evaluation reviews.
-This public comment period is subject to extension, should the volume of applications or other circumstances require.
-To be considered by evaluators, comments must be received in the designated public comment forum within the stated time period.
+Application comments received within a 60-day period from the posting of the application materials will be available to the evaluation panels performing the Initial Evaluation reviews.
+This period is subject to extension, should the volume of applications or other circumstances require.
+To be considered by evaluators, comments must be received in the designated comment forum within the stated time period.

-Comments received during the public comment period will be tagged to a specific application.
 Evaluators will perform due diligence on the application comments (i.e., determine their relevance to the evaluation, verify the accuracy of claims, analyze meaningfulness of references cited) and take the information provided in these comments into consideration.
 In cases where consideration of the comments has impacted the scoring of the application, the evaluators will seek clarification from the applicant.
-Consideration of the applicability of the information submitted through public comments will be included in the evaluators' reports.
-Application comments that have impacted the application scoring will be reflected in the evaluators' summary reports, which will be published at the end of Extended Evaluation.
+Statements concerning consideration of application comments that have impacted the evaluation decision will be reflected in the evaluators' summary reports, which will be published at the end of Extended Evaluation.

-Comments received after the 60-day period will be stored and available for other considerations, such as the dispute resolution process.
+Comments received after the 60-day period will be stored and available (along with comments received during the comment period) for other considerations, such as the dispute resolution process, as described below.

-In the new gTLD application process, all applicants should be aware that public comment fora are a mechanism for the public to bring relevant information and issues to the attention of those charged with handling new gTLD applications.
+In the new gTLD application process, all applicants should be aware that comment fora are a mechanism for the public to bring relevant information and issues to the attention of those charged with handling new gTLD applications.
 Anyone may submit a comment in a public comment forum.

-Comments and the Objection Process: A distinction should be made between publicapplication comments, which may be relevant to ICANN's task of determining whether applications meet the established criteria, and formal objections that concern matters outside those evaluation criteria.
-The formal objection process was created to allow a full and fair consideration of objections based on certain limited grounds outside ICANN's evaluation of applications on their merits.
+Comments and the Formal Objection Process: A distinction should be made between application comments, which may be relevant to ICANN's task of determining whether applications meet the established criteria, and formal objections that concern matters outside those evaluation criteria.
+The formal objection process was created to allow a full and fair consideration of objections based on certain limited grounds outside ICANN's evaluation of applications on their merits (see subsection 3.2).

-Public comments will not be considered as potential formal objections.
-Public_eComments on matters associated with formal objections will not be considered by panels during Initial Evaluation; however, theEvaluation.
-Thesey comments will be available to and may be subsequently considered by an expert panel during a dispute resolution proceeding (see subsection 1.1.2.79).
+Public comments will not be considered as formal objections.
+Comments on matters associated with formal objections will not be considered by panels during Initial Evaluation.
+These comments will be available to and may be subsequently considered by an expert panel during a dispute resolution proceeding (see subsection 1.1.2.9).
 However, in general, application comments have a very limited role in the dispute resolution process.